Rffrench/wayfiles/README.md

 Wayfiles was also designed to be pipable to other tools such as `httpx`.
 Only specify the `-s` flag and pipe the results found to check which URLs are still live.

+**NOTE:** `wayfiles` does not scan the Wayback Machine or other services.
+The tools I mentioned already do a great job for that. `wayfiles` only scans the results of these tools (`gau`, `waymore`, `waybackurls`, etc) or any other file or directory that you specify.
+You are free to use it however you want.

  <img src="static/wayfiles-example.png" alt="httpx" width="1000px">
   <br>